 Editor’s Note : Rhonda Roland Shearer is the director of Art Science Research Laboratory, which she founded with her late husband Stephen Jay Gould.
 The New York-based think tank promotes cross-disciplinary studies and supports a journalism ethics program that publishes StinkyJournalism.org, a site bent on debunking erroneous media.
 She and her colleagues have put hundreds of hours into investigating the claims around a “monster” pig kill in Alabama last year, which they see as a case study in how to create an international media hoax.
-Because the investigation involves hunting law and ethics, she has written this second report for ESPNOutdoors.com, to be published simultaneously on StinkyJournalism.org.
+Because the investigation involves hunting law and ethics, she has written this second report for ESPNOutdoors.com, to be published simultaneously on iMediaEthics.

 Exclusive to ESPNOutdoors.com In January, a Clay County grand jury was to decide if the Monster Pig hunters committed animal cruelty.
 The public never heard that the District Attorney who was to prosecute the case suddenly canceled .
 Now in April, another surprise.
 A National Geographic UK film crew is in Alabama filming “Anatomy of a Hoax” about the monster hog killing.
 With all the unexpected twists and turns in this case, what else should the public know?
 Fred the pig may be dead but the consequences of his killing continue.

-On May 3rd 2007, an eleven year old boy, Jamison Stone, from Pickensville, Alabama, made international news that spread like wildfire over the Associated Press wire services.
+On May 3rd, 2007, an eleven year old boy, Jamison Stone, from Pickensville, Alabama, made international news that spread like wildfire over the Associated Press wire services.
 The now infamous photograph shows a fresh faced boy kneeling behind a monster-sized pig.
 The hog was shot in the backwoods with a giant 50 caliber Smith & Wesson hand gun that later turned out to be, like the hunt itself, a hoax.

 Alabama Wildlife and Freshwater Fisheries quickly revealed that it was a farm animal, and not a wild boar, that was shot in the 150 acre low-fence area.
 It was an overfed pet, and gentle domestic Duroc swine, named Fred.
 My investigation uncovered the darker tale that went mostly unreported by mainstream media.The owner of Lost Creek Plantation— the canned hunting operation– Eddy Borden, along with owners of Southeastern Trophy Hunters Keith O’Neil and Charles Williams, modeled their marketing scheme after the enormously successful Hogzilla shooting in Georgia that National Geographic turned into a 2005 record-breaking documentary.

 Their flimflam plan was to buy a dark hairy fat farm hog, and sell it to a greenhorn as a “once in a lifetime” opportunity.
 The advertisement promised that a 1,000 pound monster boar was “roaming the wilds” of the Lineville plantation even before they picked Fred up from the farm.To save face, Mike Stone, Jamison’s father, continued to tell a heroic tale about what happened on May 3, 2007.
 However, the ugly bottom line still showed –and the public noticed.
 Mike Stone said that for three hours, Jamison repeatedly wounded the hog with no kill shot.
-Stone told me that a local TV station said to the hunters that “if they wanted a news story, only the boy could shoot the pig– no adults."
-So the three professional hunters, Borden, Williams and O’Neil, armed with rifles, stood by for hours and watched as the hog eventually bled out in order to, ultimately, promote their hunting business.
+Stone told me that a local TV station said to the hunters that “if they wanted a news story, only the boy could shoot the pig– no adults.”

 Exclusive: Follow the Bacon: Part II